 in San Jose CA. This is the ultimate classic British bike shop, and reminds me of the old days at Clawson's.
 They have every part & tool every invented for any Brit bike you've ever heard of & they're great people.
 They not only helped me with all my bikes, we have ridden together & become good friends.THE YELLOW BIKE

+.
 Why did I sell it?
 I'm still asking myself that same question.
 I loved that bike.
 I guess I was done with it.
 I'd done everything I wanted to do & then some.
 There was nothing left to do to it, so I let it go & started looking for my next project.
 I recently found it, a 1979 Triumph T140D Bonneville Special, and it's sitting in pieces right now.
-But I'm racing against the clock trying to get it ready for the first ride of the season on March 5, 2011, all through the Sacramento River Delta Country.
-Check out the progress of our official
+But I'm racing against the clock trying to get it ready for the first ride of the season.
+Check out the progress of our official Project Bike

 But, I never stopped riding, because in the end, it's all about the ride.
 Besides countless Classic British Motorcycles, I've owned numerous Harleys & currently own a 2008 Harley-Davidson Dyna Street Bob.
 In May 2009, I rode it from California to Tampa Bay FL last year, 3,065 miles one way.
 (Crated the bikes & UPS'ed them home.)
 We took Highway 10 the whole way, wouldn't recommend it.
 We were in the desert 4 days.
 It took 3 days just to cross Texas!
 But what a trip!
 I call it my "Once-in-a-lifetime Trip", although I plan to do more like it.

-the entire Raber's Crew & to Bob Raber himself in particular.
-Raber's has been instrumental in my journey, helping me with number Classic British Motorcycle projects.
+, the entire Raber's Crew, and to Bob Raber himself in particular.
+Raber's has been instrumental in my journey, helping me with a number Classic British Motorcycle projects.
 They have supplied parts, tools, their time & unparalleled knowledge & skill.
 And on top of it all, we have become friends.
 We have been on many rides together & shared some great times.

 In particular, they have contributed greatly to the making of this website in that they have given us full access to their very extensive library of books & magazines all about old Brit bikes, going way back to the 50s, all meticulously organized.
 They also help with advice & know-how.
 I couldn't do it without them.
 Thank you, Rabers!!